unipv-larl/udeasy/user_guide.md

 must have that exact value for the node; if more values are passed, they have to be written between squared brackets and separated by commas.
 If the feature has one of those values, then the node is included in the results.

+The user can also exclude from the results those nodes that match a certain value (or group of values) selecting the `value is not` option from the dropdown menu in between the feature menu and the feature value.

 In the feature dropdown menu the user will find all the conllu field and some of the sub-features of `feats` and `misc`: if they want to look for a sub-feature not